docker-archive/global-hack-day-3/FlockerProfiles/README.md

 We thank:

-- ClusterHQ Labs and Engineering, EMC, and Dell for facilitating productive collaboration.
+- ClusterHQ, EMC, and Dell for facilitating productive collaboration.

 - Docker Inc for providing venue for prototyping our collective thoughts and encouraging innovation.